Shpota/goxygen/docs/README.md

 The `--frontend` flag accepts `angular`, `react` and `vue`.
 The `--db` flag accepts `mongo`, `mysql` and `postgres`.

-The generated project is ready to run with Docker Compose`:
+The generated project is ready to run with Docker Compose:

 ```sh
 cd my-app